sr229/wslinit/README.md

 You will have to figure out how to prevent re-executing the script yourself.
 A good way to do this is to comment out the line where this script is getting initialized after the successful invocation of this script first time.

+A sample version of this would be [`firstrun.sh`](https://github.com/sr229/wslinit/blob/master/firstrun.sh) located in this repository.

 ## Copyright

 Copyright 2020 &copy; Ayane Satomi.
 Licensed under MIT.